Backpacking Thailand The Ultimate 2020 Survival Guide

 I’ve messed up countless times trying to talk to locals, but it always ends with a laugh and a thank you!

-There are a couple things you need to know about Thai before looking at these phrases.
+There are a couple of things you need to know about the language before looking at these phrases.

-1- Thai Language is tonal, meaning the same words said in different tones have different meanings.
+1- the Thai Language is tonal, meaning the same words said in different tones have different meanings.

 2- There are different words depending on what gender you identify with – Krub (Men) / Ka ( Women).